oakmac/atom-parinfer/README.md

 If you are in Paren Mode and Parinfer detects unbalanced parens (ie: code that will not compile), the status bar text will be red.
 Note that this will never happen in Indent Mode because Parinfer ensures that parens are always balanced.
+Also note that there is a [known bug] with this feature due to the "parent expression" hack explained below.

+### Future Features

 More options and configuration settings are planned for future releases.
 Browse the [issues] for an idea of future features.
 Create a new issue if you can think